azavea/franklin/deployment/aws-copilot/README.md

     cp iam.yml ./copilot/api/addons/iam.yml
     ```

-5. `copilot env init -n production`
+5. `copilot env init -n production -a franklin`

     - This command will create a new environment `production` where the serivces will live.
     - After answering the questions as below, it will: